Snortimer/AVC_2015_TEMP/README.md

 # AVC_2015_TEMP
-Temporary repository for AVC code until TGD's repository is set up.
+<p>Temporary repository for AVC code until TGD's repository is set up.</p>

-This is the codebase for The Gizmo Dojo's 2015 Sparkfun AVC entry.
-Documentation will be sketchy, but the basics should be here.
+<p>This is the codebase for The Gizmo Dojo's 2015 Sparkfun AVC entry.
+Documentation will be sketchy,
+but the basics should be here.</p>

-I've written the beginnings of a library for our very specific hardware setup.
-This is designed to prevent damage to the control board.
+<p>I've written the beginnings of a library for our very specific hardware setup.
+This is designed to prevent
+damage to the control board.</p>

-The following commands can be used to move the car:
+<p>The following commands can be used to move the car:</p>
 <code>
 init_movement();&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;// Please call this at the beginning of setup().<br />
 move_forward(time_in_ms);&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;// This moves forward &lt;time_in_ms&gt; and coasts.<br />